Rethinking the Vulnerability of Concept Erasure and a New Method: Experiments

+In this experiment, each restoration method (P4D \cite{chinPrompting4DebuggingRedteamingTexttoimage2023}, UD \cite{zhangGenerateNotSafetydriven2023}, RECORD) aims to find 64-token-long seed-agnostic adversarial prompts starting from a randomly initialized prompt sequence, except UD.
+Since UD optimizes on a token distribution, we follow their original initialization strategy by setting the first few tokens to be the target prompt, and initializing the rest of the tokens from a uniform distribution for all tokens.
+Without this type of initialization UD does not achieve any significant results.
+Each restoration method is evaluated by identifying 50 adversarial prompts on an H100 GPU and using which to generate 500 images per method for ASR calculations.
+For RECORD, we use $N=20$ passes through the token list, a batch size of 1 image each, and $J=64$ samples for the candidate selection.
+The chosen candidate set has size $K=64$.
+Example images can be found in Table \ref{tab:token_attack_figures_vangogh} and Appendix~\ref{app:token_example_images}.

-In Tables~\ref{tab:vangogh_results} and \ref{tab:combined_results} we can see that RECORD outperforms both other methods consistently, except for a few minor exceptions.
+RECORD consistently outperforms P4D and UD (Table \ref{tab:combined_results}) by up to 17.8 times (see the AdvUnlearn-Parachute cells), except for a few minor exceptions.
 In particular, AdvUnlearn is quite resilient against P4D and UD with single digit ASR on most concepts, while RECORD is able to achieve an ASR of at least $33\%$ for all concepts.

-The low performance of all methods against SH can be explained by the findings by \citet{zhangDefensiveUnlearningAdversarial2024} that SH degrades their image quality by a lot more than other methods to achieve this level of robustness.
+Additionally, different erasure methods seem to have different level of robustness against adversarial attacks on different concepts.
+For example, ED \cite{wuEraseDiffErasingData2024} is more robust in erasing nudity-related concepts, but not on objects such as church.
+Similar observation can also be observed in Appendix \ref{app:transfer}.
+On the other hand, SH models are very robust against all concept restoration attacks, but this comes at a significant cost of the generation quality of other non-erased concepts, which has been discussed in detail by \cite{zhangDefensiveUnlearningAdversarial2024}.
+We additionally conduct fixed-seed ablation study and demonstrate RECORD still perform well in Appendix \ref{app:fixed_seed}.